INSIDE: Everything you need to know about visiting the Ikebukuro Earthquake Museum Tokyo with kids

 It’s a good idea to let others go first, so that your little kids can see that it’s not real, that it’s just a pretend ‘ride’, a bit like a rogue Disneyland!

-More things for kids to do at the Tokyo Earthquake Museum Life Safety Training Center in Ikebukuro
+MORE things to do at the Tokyo Earthquake Museum Japan for kids

 There are a number of things for kids to do here.

-Take a look at the uniforms of fire fighting and emergency services
+Check out the display of uniforms from Japanese fire fighting and emergency services

 - To experience the Earthquake Simulator as a foreigner there are two choices.